-New Internationalist: “Escape to Syria” – A three-part story of Hussam, a Syrian doctor, who treated injured government officials at the state hospital by day and volunteered in field hospitals aiding the resistance during the country’s civil war, before fleeing for his life to the U.K.
+New Internationalist: “Escape from Syria” – A three-part story of Hussam, a Syrian doctor, who treated injured government officials at the state hospital by day and volunteered in field hospitals aiding the resistance during the country’s civil war, before fleeing for his life to the U.K.

-Providence Business News: “National acclaim hasn’t stopped JWU grad Benjamin Sukle from focusing on the regular patrons who keep filling two popular downtown Providence restaurants” – James Beard finalist and birch, Oberlin executive chef Ben Sukle talks food, the balance between restaurant size and creativity and his continued success.
+Providence Business News: “National acclaim hasn’t stopped JWU grad Benjamin Sukle from focusing on the regular patrons who keep filling two popular downtown Providence restaurants” – James Beard finalist birch and Oberlin executive chef Ben Sukle talks food, the balance between restaurant size and creativity and his continued success.

 Providence Business News: “Financial literacy should be taught early, often” – Industry reports show millennials aren’t thinking about their financial health, experts discuss when and how to educate youth about the importance of financial planning.

 Worcester Telegram & Gazette: “Transgender activist at WSU: Everyone is different, but looking for the same thing” – Those searching may be different, but there is unity in their purpose.

 Worcester Telegram & Gazette: “Divesting from Big Oil: Higher ed grapples with social impact of investments on endowments” – An international campaign aimed at convincing colleges and universities to divest their endowment funds of fossil fuel investments has permeated the Worcester academic community – and not everyone is on the same side of the fence.